 The three main varieties of tea (green, oolong, and black tea) are made from the same plant, Camellia sinensis.
 The difference in their colors, tastes, and properties come from how and where they’re grown.
 Herbal teas come from a variety of plants and are not truly ‘Teas’, but herbal infusions.

 Now that you are more informed about how Tea is made, let’s check out the different benefits that you can expect when you mix up your cuppa.

-This graphic from Sayan Health shows the most popular varieties of Tea and what they can be used for health-wise.
+This infographic shows the most popular varieties of Tea and what they can be used for health-wise.
 As you can see, it’s like having a natural medicinal tea chest at your disposal.